lijichang/CVPR2021-SSDA/README.md

 `pip install -r requirements.txt`

-The code is written in Python 3.8.5, but should work for other version with some modifications.
+The code is written in Python 3.8.5, but should work for other versions with some modifications.

 ## Data preparation